Dolores O'Riordan: Personal life

 In July 2013, O'Riordan and her family moved to the exclusive area of Abington, in the north of Dublin, and they eventually developed the idea of buying a house.

 In October 2013, O'Riordan told journalist and close friend Barry Egan in the Sunday Independent's Life magazine that she had attempted suicide by overdosing on medication, but "wanted to live for her kids".
 O'Riordan also spoke publicly of her painful personal history.
 O'Riordan was sexually abused by a family friend for four years from the ages of 8 to 12.
 She developed depression, deep self-loathing and suicidal thoughts over the years which were worsened by her accelerating career and led to anorexia.
 Afterward, she said that she continued to move forward for her children and her husband.
 At her father's funeral in 2011, O'Riordan's abuser introduced himself to her and apologized for his actions.
 O'Riordan said in 2013 "I had nightmares for a year before my father's death about meeting him. ...
 I didn't see him for years and years and then I saw him at my father's funeral.
 I had blocked him out of my life".

 O'Riordan's family moved back to Canada in November 2013, considering they were used to the outdoors and the wilderness.
-Towards the end of 2013, O'Riordan returned to live in Ireland, a decision that preceded the end of her marriage.
+Towards the end of 2013, O'Riordan returned to live in Ireland; this decision preceded the end of her marriage.

 O'Riordan and her husband Burton ended their marriage in September 2014 after 20 years together.
 Following her split from Burton, O'Riordan suffered from serious depression in 2014 and her mental health issues were compounded by alcohol use.
 O'Riordan left Canada and moved to New York City, living first in a hotel in Union Square and then at Trump Tower.